ehersch/ehersch/README.md

 ## Projects and Contributions
 Feel free to browse through my repositories to see some of the projects I've worked on.
-I'm always looking for opportunities to improve my skills and take on new challenges.
+I'm always looking for opportunities to expand my skillset and take on new challenges.

 ## Get In Touch
 Connect with me on LinkedIn and I would be happy to chat more!